Matthew Hubbard interview

 Q: I understand that you started work on RealSports Baseball for the 5200, but someone else finished it.
 Was this because you had left to go to Activision?
 Do you know who else worked on this game?

-Matthew Hubbard: I only started the Baseball project before heading to Activision; I believe Jim Andreasen finished it.
+Matthew Hubbard: I only started the Baseball project before heading to Activision; I believe Jim Andreasen finished it (Ed.: Keithen Hayenga also worked on it).

 Q: You joined Activision in 1982.
 What prompted you to leave Atari?